 1. The Wolf of Wall Street

 I know this movie was my #1 pick from the beginning.
 It feels kind of weird to have this as my favorite movie of the year, but it hit all the right chords with me.
 It's such a fun story of excess and greed, all in the 90's, the primary decade of my youth.
 It really was a time of carefree self-indulgence, and I think this movie really captured that well.
 I also enjoy movies about business/finance, especially when we're talking about the underworld of Wall Street.
 It's really interesting to me, and I've long thought I could have thrived in that world.
-Now, of course I wouldn't actually want to get involved in these scams, but I think I could have been really good at it (I'm in marketing, and I love the idea of selling anything to anybody).
-The movie was very fun, had great pacing, and of course DiCaprio is awesome.
-Plus it's interesting to watch a movie about such pure excess in a time during/right after one of the worst recessions in my lifetime.
+Now, of course I wouldn't actually want to get involved in these scams, but I think I could have been really good at it.
+One of the most exciting and fun watches of the year.
+It's a vulgar movie, but feels genuine to the time; go enjoy the ride this film takes you on!

 So that's where we're at.
 This list was a long time coming, but I'm glad I finally got it up here.
 These are some really great movies, and if - still at this point - you haven't seen any of these titles, it's probably time to do so.
 Each one has so much to offer.